-6.1 Sector Performance Standards Production Parameters
+6.1 Method A: Sector Performance Standards Production Parameters

-- 1) Intermediate clinker produced (expressed in tonnes) - 2) Grey cement produced from clinker produced at the covered facility (expressed in tonnes), as well as the tonnes of clinker, gypsum and limestone that the grey cement contains, set out separately - 3) CAN-CWB per calendar year - 4) Coke produced from a coke oven (expressed in tonnes) - 5) Iron produced from a blast furnace (expressed in tonnes) - 6) Steel produced from a basic oxygen furnace (expressed in tonnes) - 7) Steel produced from an electric arc furnace (expressed in tonnes) - Hydrogen produced from using steam hydrocarbon reforming or partial oxidation of hydrocarbon (at a petroleum refinery or other types of facilities) (expressed in tonnes) - 9) Gold produced (expressed in kilograms) - 10) Nitric acid produced (expressed in tonnes) - 11) Ammonia produced (expressed in tonnes) - 12) Urea produced (expressed in tonnes)
+- 1) Intermediate clinker produced (expressed in tonnes) - 2) Grey cement produced from clinker produced at the covered facility (expressed in tonnes), as well as the tonnes of clinker, gypsum and limestone that the grey cement contains, set out separately - 3) CAN-CWB per calendar year - 4) Coke produced from a coke oven (expressed in tonnes) - 5) Iron produced from a blast furnace (expressed in tonnes) - 6) Steel produced from a basic oxygen furnace (expressed in tonnes) - 7) Steel produced from an electric arc furnace (expressed in tonnes) - 8) Hydrogen produced using steam hydrocarbon reforming or partial oxidation of hydrocarbon: - a.
+At a facility dedicated to the production of hydrogen gas, and not at a covered facility that carries out the activity described in paragraphs 4, 13, 13.1, 13.2, 13.3, 13.4, 13.5 and 24 of Schedule 2 of the EPS Regulation (expressed in tonnes) - b.
+At a petroleum refinery (Item 4 of Schedule 2 of the EPS Regulation) (expressed in tonnes) - 9) Gold produced (expressed in kilograms) - 10) Nitric acid produced (expressed in tonnes) - 11) Ammonia produced (expressed in tonnes) - 12) Urea produced (expressed in tonnes)

-6.2 Facility Specific Performance Standard Production Parameters
+6.2 Method E: Facility Specific Performance Standard Production Parameters